purvasingh96/AI-for-Trading/Term 1/Theorey & Quizes/7. Stocks, Indices and Funds/Readme.md

 * *Note:*  passively managed funds that track an index are also referred to ask “index funds”.
 An index fund is a fund, not an index.

+## Smart Beta Portfolios

+* When we use the universe of stocks from an index, and then apply some weighting scheme other than market cap weighting, it can be considered a type of smart beta fund.
+* By contrast, a purely alpha fund may create a portfolio of specific stocks, not related to an index, or may choose from the global universe of stocks.
+The other characteristic that makes a smart beta portfolio "beta" is that it gives its investors a diversified broad exposure to a particular market.

+## Funds : Mutual Funds and Hedge Funds
+### Mutual Funds
+* Everyday investors
+* Long Only
+* No Lockup Period

+### Hedge Funds

+* High Net Worth or Institutions (Pension Funds)
+* Long and Short positions
+* Trade Derivatives (Options, Futures)
+* Lockup Periods in which investors cannot redeem their investments.

+## Relative and Absolute Returns

+Relative return is a fund’s return minus its benchmark’s return.
+For an actively managed fund, this is called the active return.
+For a passively managed fund, this is the tracking error.

+### Tracking Error formula